Kelinz74/TheTechAcademyBasicC-SharpProjects/README.md

 - The first line of the program gives a welcome message.
 - The user is then prompted for an input of the weight of the package.
 - With an if statement if the input for the weight is greater then 50, an error message will display and the program will end.
-- If package is under 50 the user is prompted for inputs of height, lenght, and width.
+- If package is under 50 the user is prompted for inputs of height, length, and width.
 - If the total dimensions is greater than 50 an error message will display.
 - If under 50 the results will be calculated using weight * width * height * length / 100.
-- The result of that calculation is the quote displayed to the user as a dollar amount with an itemized lise of the inputs.
+- The result of that calculation is the quote displayed to the user as a dollar amount with an itemized list of the inputs.

 ### [Do/While Statement Assignment](https://github.com/Kelinz74/TheTechAcademyBasicC-SharpProjects/tree/main/BooleanDoWhileConsoleApp/ConsoleAppSubmissionAssignment)
 - Created a console app that includes a Do/While Statement with a Switch statement for options.